apollographql/runtime-testing-framework/docs/src/guides/hello-world.md

 ---
 ```

-Lets edit the `test-plan.yaml` to change the value being used for the setup command:
+Edit the `test-plan.yaml` to change the value being used for the setup command:

 ```diff
  values: